Ridrik/DroneLab-Demo/docs/mavlink_overview.md

 - Gyroscope
 - Accelerometer

-The following are **optional**, depending on sensor availability and update rates:
+The following are **optional**, depending on sensor availability and update rates (Controlled on the GUI):

 - Magnetometer
 - Barometer